 2. Visit Chiva Som on Global Wellness Day

 Of course, we’re talking digitally.
-The world renowned Thailand-based health and wellness retreat has teamed up with Qatar’s Zulal Wellness Resort to host a series of complimentary wellness talks and classes on 12th June 2021, which is Global Wellness Day.
+The world renowned Thailand-based health and wellness retreat has teamed up with Qatar’s Zulal Wellness Resort to host a series of complimentary wellness talks and classes, which is Global Wellness Day.
 The day will feature online talks and various sessions of yoga and Pilate’s series that you can enjoy in the comfort of your own living room on Global Wellness Day.
-To sign up, please contact Chiva-Som’s Health & Wellness Reception team or phone +66 (0) 3253-6791.
+To sign up, contact Chiva-Som’s Health & Wellness Reception team or phone +66 (0) 3253-6791.

 3. Go Green For Global Wellness Day